 Bring plenty of disposable dog bags for picking up poop.
 Cleaning up after your pet is good dog owner etiquette, and in many places, it's the law.
 Carry a roll of bags at pit stops, on hikes, at the beach, or anywhere else you and your dog may stop for a break.

-If your dog is trained to use pee pads, you can also carry some in the car just in case there will be long stretches of road where you can’t make a pit stop.
+If your dog is trained to use pee pads, you can also carry some in the car, just in case there are long stretches of road where you can’t make a pit stop.
 This is especially helpful for senior dogs or dogs that have problems holding their bladder.

 Quick Reminders on How to Road Trip With a Dog